Mount of Temptation

 Jesus answered, “It is written: ‘Man shall not live on bread alone, but on every word that comes from the mouth of God.'”

-It is said that, during Byzantine era, many monks made caves here and practiced the same asceticism.
+It is said that, during the Byzantine era, many monks made caves here and practiced the same asceticism.

 To climb up the hill, you can take a cable car from the bottom of Tell es-Sultan and enjoy the scenery.